nazariyv/blog/posts/implication.md

 | F   | T   | ?                 |
 | F   | F   | ?                 |

-First two rows are easy.
+The first two rows are easy to determine.
+When $P$ is true and $Q$ is true, the implication is clearly true - if the hypothesis is true and the conclusion is true, the implication holds.
+When $P$ is true and $Q$ is false, the implication must be false - if the hypothesis is true but the conclusion is false, the implication doesn't hold.

 But what about the last two?
-In a binary (true or false) system we have to pick one of the two.
-False feels "intuitive".
-What happens if we pick False for both?
+In a binary (true or false) system we have to pick one of the two. false feels "intuitive".
+What happens if we pick false for both?

 Well, this is just conjunction: